ubicucsd/bootcamp_19_20/0_Welcome.md

 ## The Big Picture

-This course is designed for people with little to no programming experience and little to no Bioinformatics experience.
-We want to give Bioinformatics novices the confidence, skills, and resources needed to apply to labs & internships, and to give non-Bioinformaticians a handle on how the field works.
+This course is designed for people with little to no programming experience and little to no bioinformatics experience.
+We want to give bioinformaticians the confidence, skills, and resources needed to apply to labs & internships, and to give non-bioinformaticians a handle on how the field works.

 ## Getting a Computer Set Up

 ### Task 1: Make Accounts

-In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer: a giant computer in the sky, EC2.
+In order to make sure everyone is on the same page at all times, we are going to have everyone use the same computer: a giant computer in the sky, **EC2**.
 Let's get you connected to our computer.

 Please fill out the form [here](#).
 If you cannot open the link, make sure you are logged into your UCSD email account.
 We will create an EC2 account for you to use for this course - your username will be your UCSD username.

 ### Task 2: Learn some biology

 #### The Alignment Problem

-There are several very common and difficult problems in bioinformatics worth knowing, one of which is the problem of alignment.
-In order to understand why alignment is a problem, we need to understand sequencing.
-You will have plenty of chances to memorize the steps of sequencing, and this is supposed to be about bioinformatics, so don't feel like you need to memorize them.
-I'll try to focus your attention on the problems that arise from sequencing (since that is where we, as bioinformaticists, step in).
+One of the most common bioinformatics problems is alignment.
+In order to understand why alignment is a problem (or what alignment even is), we need to understand sequencing.
+You will have plenty of chances to learn the details of sequencing in upcoming lessons, but doen't feel like you need to memorize them today.
+Instead, we'll focus on the problems that arise from sequencing (since that's where we, as bioinformaticians, step in).

 **Sanger Sequencing**